|Page tools: Print Page Print All RSS Search this Product|

 QUALITY DECLARATION - SUMMARY

-Physical data in Energy Account, Australia, 2012-13 are based on the Department of Industry and Science Australian Energy Statistics.
-These data have been adjusted to better accord with an Australian and New Zealand Standard Industrial Classification (ANZSIC) industry-based view, using data from the ABS EAS, the Survey of Motor Vehicle Use (cat. no. 9208.0) and the Energy, Water and Environment Management Survey (cat. no. 4660.0) (EWES).
+Physical data in Energy Account, Australia are based on the Department of Industry, Innovation and Science Australian Energy Statistics.
+This data have been adjusted to better accord with an Australian and New Zealand Standard Industrial Classification (ANZSIC) (cat. no. 1292.0) industry-based view, using data from the EAS, the Survey of Motor Vehicle Use (cat. no. 9208.0) and Energy Use, Electricity Generation and Environmental Management, Australia (cat. no. 4660.0).

-Data for total physical flows of energy are largely coherent with data published in earlier editions Energy Account Australia, although there have been revisions to source data for previous reference years.
+Data for total physical flows of energy are largely coherent with data published in earlier editions of the Energy Account, Australia, although there have been revisions to source data for previous reference years.
 The allocation of energy conversions by industry in this edition is not completely coherent with previous editions.

-There are four sections of explanatory notes in this publication, which cover:
+There are five sections of explanatory notes in this publication, which cover: